Best Practices on Creating Educational Equity

 That’s the view of Dr. Tina Marshall-Bradley, an educator of 35 years who, for the bulk of her career, has focused her research on equity in education, quality services for students underserved by the education system, and comparative education.

 “I think many times when people think about equity, we come into it looking at different groups of people.
 And then it’s like, ‘You have to understand this group of people.’
-We’ve found in education that that is not only more complex but many times it exacerbates problems as opposed to addressing them,” says Dr. Marshall-Bradley, who also is an academic coordinator in the Master of Science in Education (MSEd) degree program in The Richard W. Riley College of Education and Leadership at Walden University.
+We’ve found in education that that is not only more complex but many times it exacerbates problems as opposed to addressing them,” says Dr. Marshall-Bradley, who also is an academic coordinator in the Master of Science in Education (MSEd) degree program in The Richard W. Riley College of Education and Human Sciences at Walden University.

 “The term ‘equity literacy’ has made more sense.
 It’s an approach to diversity or multiculturalism that relies more on teachers’ understanding of equity and inequity, and justice and injustice, than on their understanding of, for instance, various cultures or learning groups,” she says.